w3c/web-advertising/success-criteria.md

 #### Interests of Publishers

--   Ad-funded business model to provide free access to all
+-   Ad-funded business model to provide free access to all:

-    -   Same interests as marketers that maximize the value of advertising inventory
+    -   Same as marketers' interests that maximize the value of advertising inventory

-    -   Same interests as marketers to attract new people to the publisher's own property
+    -   Same as marketers' interests to attract new people to the publisher's own property

 -   Freedom to provide internet-enabled content/services with the support of an open marketplace of vendors.

--   Appropriate risk mitigation and remedies
+-   Appropriate risk mitigation and remedies:

     -   Remedy for publisher brand being misappropriated ("repurposing")

 #### Interests of Delivery Access Mechanisms (Browsers)

--   Same interests desired by society and individuals plus
+-   Same interests as are desired by society and individuals plus:

-    -   Ability to facilitate publisher and marketer engagement with end users
+    -   The ability to facilitate publisher and marketer engagement with end users

         -   Interoperable standards to support the ease of navigation across publishers' internet-enabled content and services

-    -   Ability to differentiate on
+-   The ability to differentiate on:

     -   speed of rendering content

     -   ease of navigating the open web

     -   customizability for each person

     -   efficiency in CPU (and hence power and battery consumption)

--   Browsers do not want to differentiate on
+-   Browsers do not want to differentiate on:

-    -   Which internet-enabled content and services (publishers) they are compatible with or break
+    -   Which internet-enabled content and services (publishers) they are or are not compatible with

     -   Security (the internet should be equally secure across all browsers)

         -   Protection against malware

-Principles to Improve Web Advertising
+### Principles to Improve Web Advertising

 IWAG01 Interoperable